pirumpi/grunt-static-versioning-requirejs/README.md

 1. RequireJS Optimizer Integration to version just created production level Require AMD packages
 2. Optional Content Delivery Network integration to FTP your content to your favorite CDN
 3. Regex replacement within source code so that you can tweak your static paths to point to the new production content (locally or on CDN - ex: /js-build instead of /js or [CDNPATH]/js-build)
-4. Client side template support to server your Angular, Knockout, etc. templates from your CDN instead of your webserver (**requires CORS support from your CDN**)
+4. Client side template support to serve your Angular, Knockout, etc. templates from your CDN instead of your webserver (**requires CORS support from your CDN**)
 5. **Coming Soon** LESS/CSS/StyleSheet Images Support so that you can version all your CSS and your stylesheet images and have them sent to your desired location

 ## Getting Started